Welcome to Jaguar Class :)

 English Homework and spellings:

-Homework is a little different this year as it will all be set online.
-It will be set every Wednesday and you have a week to work on it.
-I will set weekly spellings online and provide you with a reading book for which you can keep for a week at home.
+I will provide you with a levelled reading book for which you can keep at home, for a week.
+Please read your book as many times as possible over the week, even if you have finished it, read it again.
+This helps to build your fluency in reading.
 The Jaguar class will change their books every Thursday so please make sure your reading book is in school that day.
 Even if you haven't managed to finish the book please do still bring it in so we can check your progress with it.

 Maths homework will be set every Wednesday and expected to be completed by the following Wednesday.
 Children have been given a My Maths letter with login details so please keep these safe.
 If your child has trouble logging in at home, they are more than welcome to complete homework in school with me at lunchtimes.

-I am really looking forward to a great year with you all and again if you have any questions or concerns please come and speak to me at any time.
+I am really looking forward to a great year with you all and again if you have any questions or concerns please e-mail me on email@example.com

 Mrs Rashid :)